timestree/leaderboard/README.md

 - Based on requirement as in [requirement.docx](requirement.docx)
 - No authentication required for read function
-- Any update/create/delete requires authentication based on pre-defined token value Markup : __s7uBvW7KtsShNupE6sZjp7JCjE7zT__
+- Any update/create/delete requires authentication based on pre-defined token value __s7uBvW7KtsShNupE6sZjp7JCjE7zT__
 - Read.php handle listing of all users, and assuming any update/create/delete will make a request to read.php to refresh the leaderboard
 - Update.php handles both add/subtract score, assuming 1 or -1 will be passed along to have the score to be updated
 - Required database table and records are store in [scores.sql](scores.sql)